 Students are required to meet with the School of Art Academic Advisor, Maria Robertson, at least once a semester prior to registration for the subsequent semester.
 Reach Maria Robertson at 330-672-1363.
 Questions specific to Art Education curriculum, advanced study and testing, student teaching, and licensure should be directed to your Art Education faculty advisor.
-For questions on the GPS and graduation consult the Undergraduate Catalog.
+For questions on the GPS and graduation consult the University Catalog.
 The College of the Arts advising offices are located in 202-C Taylor Hall, 330-672-2780.
 The advisors in the College of the Arts make official decisions about your graduation.
 You are required to talk with an advisor before applying for student teaching to check that your GPS report is correct and that you have met all your requirements.
 Find answers to common advising frequently asked questions.

 Stay connected!
 Receive information and deadlines via the Art Education listserv.
 Send Dr. Hoeptner Poling, email@example.com, a message that you would like to be added to the listserv using your kent.edu account:.